jonforums/ffi-bogus/README.md

 from being able to make this decision.

-For example, what if you wanted to deliver a universal gem that, on appropriate systems, compile an optimized version, and on other systems fall back to a pure-ruby implementation?
+For example, what if you wanted to deliver a universal gem that, on appropriate systems, compiles an optimized version, and on other systems, falls back to a pure-ruby implementation?

 <pre><code>class Gem::Ext::ExtConfBuilder &lt; Gem::Ext::Builder